kc-li/Tonal_Aspects_CSW/README.md

 The three `process_` python scripts show how we process the corpus data.

-The `stats_report` R file demonstrates the essential statistical results.
-We recommend using the html directly,as we are unable to share the data files used in R, given the corpus access restrction.
+The `Stats_report` R file demonstrates the essential statistical results.
+We recommend download and browse the html directly,as we are unable to share the data files used in R due to restrcted access to the corpus.
 However, if you obtain the access to the corpus, the data files can be reproduced using the processing python scripts.